Does it matter what type font you use when you publish your own book?

 Will anyone notice what font I used?
 I hope not.
 Does it make a positive impression?
 So far, so good.

-/kicks soapbox back under the couch to visit with all its friends.
+Okay.
+That’s enough rantiness for one post. /kicks soapbox back under the couch to visit with all its friends.